• Icon Head

 • for internal business purposes such as preparing invoices;

-• for dealing with any legal conflicts;
+• for dealing with any legal, commercial or ethical conflicts;

-• sending you invitations or publications; and
+• sending you invitations, updates or publications; and

 • to comply with our legal and professional obligations.

-• in undertaking work for you, according to your instructions;
+• to carry out your instructions;

-• in undertaking customer (client) due diligence;
+• to carry out customer (client) due diligence;

 • as required by law; or